hsdhts/Ecommerce-Simple-App/README.md

 ```

 2. Copy and paste `.env.example` file into `.env` file in your project
-3. Create config/database/test.json to configuration of database test
+3. Create config.yaml to configuration of application
 ```bash
 mkdir config/database/test.json
 ```